Chaminda Vaas

+Deshabandu Warnakulasuriya Patabendige Ushantha Joseph Chaminda Vaas (born 27 January 1974) is a former Sri Lankan international cricketer who represented the Sri Lanka national cricket team.
+He is a fast medium pace bowler and regarded as one of the greatest bowlers from Sri Lanka and one of the most successful bowlers in international cricket.
+He was a part of the Sri Lankan squad which won the 1996 Cricket World Cup, and the 2002 ICC Champions Trophy.

-In 2004 he gained international recognition when he was selected for the World Test and one-day XI at the inaugural ICC Awards.He was once again selected for the World Test XI in 2005.
+In 2004 Vaas gained international recognition when he was selected for the World Test and one-day XI at the inaugural ICC Awards.
+He was again selected for the World Test XI in 2005.
 In his fifteen-year international career, he was relatively free of injury.

 He has set a number of national and international records as a bowler.
 Vaas currently holds the record for the best bowling figures in ODI history, and is the only bowler to take an 8-wicket haul in ODIs.
 As of 11 February 2022, only 3 bowlers have taken more ODI wickets than Vaas.
 He is the youngest bowler to take 300 wickets in ODI cricket.
+Vaas was also the first Sri Lankan to take a hat-trick in the ODI format of the game which he did in 2001 against Zimbabwe, and at a Cricket World Cup, which he did against Bangladesh in the 2003 tournament.
+His World Cup hat-trick was also the first one taken during the first three deliveries of an innings.
 Vaas has one of the longest names among international cricketers.